NTorname/simon_tester/README.md

 ## output

-Progam output is a CSV file with information about what motor was excited, if the subject's reaction was correct, and how long in seconds the reaction time was.
+Progam output is a CSV file with information about which motor was excited, if the subject's reaction was correct, and how long in seconds the reaction time was.